dotnet/runtime/docs/pr-guide.md

 * The PR has been approved by at least one reviewer and any other objections are addressed.
  * You can request another review from the original reviewer.
 * The PR successfully builds and passes all tests in the Continuous Integration (CI) system.
- * You can trigger a rebuild by commenting `/arp run` or manually re-run only the failing lanes in Azure DevOps tab.
+ * You can trigger a rebuild by commenting `/azp run <pipeline name>` or manually re-run only the failing lanes in Azure DevOps tab.
- * Reach out to the infrastructure team for assistance on Teams [channel](https://teams.microsoft.com/l/channel/19%3ab27b36ecd10a46398da76b02f0411de7%40thread.skype/Infrastructure?groupId=014ca51d-be57-47fa-9628-a15efcc3c376&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47) in other cases.
+ * Reach out to the infrastructure team for assistance on [Teams channel](https://teams.microsoft.com/l/channel/19%3ab27b36ecd10a46398da76b02f0411de7%40thread.skype/Infrastructure?groupId=014ca51d-be57-47fa-9628-a15efcc3c376&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47) (for corpnet users) or on [Gitter](https://gitter.im/dotnet/community) in other cases.
  * In rare cases the pull request can be merged with failing tests if the person merging it also creates tracking issue for flaky tests.

-Please always squash the pull request unless explicitly requested by the PR author, even if the PR contains only one commit.
+Please always **squash** the pull request unless there are special circumstances.
+Do so, even if the PR contains only one commit.
 It creates a simpler history than a Merge Commit.
+"Special circumstances" are rare, and typically mean that there are a series of cleanly separated changes that will be too hard to understand if squashed together, or for some reason we want to preserve the ability to bisect them.

 ## Blocking Pull Request Merging